DemocracyClub/register-design-patterns/_terms/relation-to-reality.md

 A list that somehow changes reality by an entry appearing.
 For instance the register of pupils in a class or the register of medical practitioners.
 This reality altering property is generally associated with the source of authority of the list and will commonly be due to either a logical institutional authority, or legislation that mandates the existence of the list.

-### Strengths

 If an authority has the ability to change the world around in a list then publishing that list will help others that rely on it.
 Publishing a list directly allow the canonicity to be enforced and 3rd parties to trust it.

-### Weaknesses

 Not all authorities can changes reality, or sometimes the reality isn't actually changed by the list.
 In these cases the list can become stale.

 ## Reality describing

 A list that describes the world as observed.
-For instance a class register of attendance or the wikidata list of countries in the European Union.
+For instance a class register of attendance, the [Wikipedia list of rivers longer than 1000km](https://en.wikipedia.org/wiki/List_of_rivers_by_length#List_of_rivers_longer_than_1000_km) or the wikidata list of countries in the European Union.